| | |

 Other Attractions

-Helpers teach young children how to prepare and paint traditional Czech Christmas decorations.
+Helpers teach children to make Czech Christmas decorations.

-At Wenceslas Square, an open-air ice rink enhances the festive winter atmosphere.
-Skaters of all levels are welcome to join in, and skates are available for hire at the rink.
+An open-air ice rink at Wenceslas Square enhances the festive winter atmosphere.
+Skaters of all levels are welcome.
+Skates are available for hire at the rink.

 | |